SFSUCyberClub/SFSUSEC-Website/resources/Android-Reversing.md

 "Gadget", which is essentially going to act as another native binary that gets sideloaded when [libDoodleJump.so](#libDoodle) gets called.
 Below is a control flow graph I made to show Doodle Jump's execution flow with Frida loaded.

+>> Make sure to use the decoded APK that we got from apktool earlier.
+If you're following along, we're going to be using
+>> that to repack the content and send it off to our Fode *Phone*

 ![FridaGadget](../assets/images/android-reversing/android-fridagadget.png)

 In order to sideload `libDoodleJump.so`, we should first understand that ELF binaries dynamically link to other binaries when